IIITLucknowSWEngg/CSITTeam009/Assignment1/stakeholders.md

 - **Influence**: High
 - **Interest**: High
 - **Category**: External
+**Login Permissions:**
+- Access to supplier dashboards for inventory updates and analytics.

 ### 4. **Regulators**
 - **Role**: Ensure the platform complies with legal and regulatory requirements.